Chern-Simons theory and the quantum Racah formula: A path integral derivation of the quantum Racah formula

 for sufficiently small $s>0$.
-Recall that $ \chi_{\gamma_k}$ is the character associated to the dominant weight $\gamma_k$ (not to confused with the notation $\chi(Y_t)$ for the Euler characteristic of the face $Y_t$).
+Recall that $ \chi_{\gamma_k}$ is the character associated to the dominant weight $\gamma_k$.
 Also the computations in the proof of Theorem \ref{theorem} can be generalized in a straightforward way.
 One obtains

 where $Y_{\sigma_k}$, $k \in \{n+1, \ldots, N\}$, denotes the face in which $\sigma_k$ lies and where we have set

 (According to Eq. \eqref{eq_quantum_racah} we have $M_{ \gamma \alpha}^{\beta} = N_{ \gamma \alpha}^{\beta}$ so we could replace $M_{ \gamma \alpha}^{\beta}$ by $N_{ \gamma \alpha}^{\beta}$ above.
 But as we want to give a path integral derivation of Eq. \eqref{eq_quantum_racah} which is based on Eq. \eqref{eq_fast_fertig_mod} we avoid this replacement here.)
 Now observe that